 Let’s examine the ins and outs of this vital tool.

 What Is a Needs Assessment?Gus Presta, in a September 2018 CTDO magazine article, described a needs assessment as “a study of the gap between an organization’s desired state and its current state.
-When done correctly, a needs assessment challenges assumptions and broadens the discussion to include data and divergent perspectives, mitigates groupthink and individual biases, enables better decision making, engenders inclusion, and ultimately leads to better, faster business results.”
+When done correctly, it challenges assumptions and broadens the discussion to include data and divergent perspectives, group and individual biases, better decision making, inclusion, and better, faster business results.”

-A needs assessment is critical in determining what kind of solution is needed to gain the desired results.
-Without it, talent development professionals risk creating training programs that do not support organizational needs or solve the business or performance improvement problems.
+A needs assessment determines what kind of solution is needed to gain the desired results.
+Without it, TD professionals risk creating training programs that do not solve an organization’s business or performance improvement problems.